Keys to Success

 Contact your Open Learning Faculty Member in the first week to introduce yourself.
 Your registration info includes how best to reach your Open Learning Faculty Member, including their office hours, telephone number and email address.
 Open Learning Faculty Members are available to help you with any aspect of the course.
-Please contact them; they will be happy to hear from you.

 If your course is online, you will have received login and password information with your enrolment information.
 Your courses are accessible through myTRU or your course site.

 Make sure your library account is active.
 As an online learner, you have access to services that are specific to TRU's Open Learning students.
 You can access materials on or off campus as well as connect to the library from home.
 The library supports you when you are researching, accessing information and completing studies or looking for friendly and personal assistance.

 1. Meet the expected time commitment per course.

 Commit about 10 to 15 hours per week for study and online work per course.
 Don't overextend yourself by enrolling in too many courses at once.
 Full-time students might take up to three full-time courses; if you are working or have family commitments, one or two courses might be enough.

 2. Use a problem-solving approach when encountering technical or other difficulties.